biga-codes/Mini-Leet/README.md

 - **server.js**: Backend server handling API requests and database interactions.
 - **styles.css**: Main stylesheet for consistent styling across the app.

-## Contributing

-We welcome contributions to enhance Mini-Leet!
-To get started:

-1. *Fork the Repository*: Click on the "Fork" button at the top right of this page.
-2. *Create a New Branch*: Use git checkout -b feature-branch-name.
-3. *Make Your Changes*: Implement your feature or fix.
-4. *Commit Your Changes*: Use git commit -m 'Description of your changes'.
-5. *Push to Your Branch*: Use git push origin feature-branch-name.
-6. *Submit a Pull Request*: Navigate to the original repository and click on "New Pull Request".

 ## License